karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

 ```

 Apart from creating the application I'm also creating a client secret to test the client credentials flow.
-Nonetheless there is one issue I found in the process.
+Nonetheless there is another issue I found in the process.
 The issue is that I cannot grant consent to use the role in an automatically way, so I need to do it manually...

 ![booking-app-grant-admin-consent](/img/aad-api-grant-admin-consent.png)

-After that, let's test it and see if it works:
+After doing that, let's test it and see if it works.
+I'm going to request an access token using the Booking API client id and client secret.

 ```bash